copsTvFan/cops-episode-guide/guide.md

 "I Used to Use My Brain"

 - A first-time offender immediately regrets his destructive decisions.
-- Nothing adds up when an evasive driver tells police that he’s the victim of a crime.
+- Nothing adds up when an evasive driver tells police that he's the victim of a crime.
 - A deputy encourages a troubled young woman to turn her life around.

 ## S30E12